New definitions of Alexandrov space and applications: Relations between conditions (B1) and (B2)

-\begin{remark} {\rm In proving Theorem B, we will first show that condition (3-1) is satisfied through Lemma \ref{lem2.1}.
-This plus (1.7), partial information of (0.2), guarantees Lemma \ref{lem2.2}.
-Then Theorem B follows almost immediately.
-Namely, from the proof of Theorem B, we can conclude that an intrinsic metric space is an Alexandrov space with curvature $\geqslant k$ if it satisfies conditions (3-1) and (C).} \end{remark}
+\begin{remark} {\rm In proving Theorem B under condition (B2), we will first show that condition (4-1) is satisfied (see Lemma \ref{lem4.1}), which plus (1.8) (partial information of (0.6)) guarantees Lemma \ref{lem4.2}, and then complete the proof almost immediately.
+In other words, a locally geodesic intrinsic metric space is an Alexandrov space with curvature $\geqslant k$ if it satisfies conditions (4-1) and (C).} \end{remark}